RobbertHardin/RepData_PeerAssessment1/PA1_template.md

                          )
 ```

+### Mean and median number of steps taken each day
-As a bonus we get the mean and median of the total number of steps taken per day: 10766.1886792453 is the former and 10765 is the latter.
+As a bonus we get the *mean* and *median* of the total number of steps taken per day: 10766.1886792453 is the former and 10765 is the latter.

 ## What is the average daily activity pattern?